acailic/acailic.github.io/_notes/aws-das-review-5.md

 That’s what QuickSight is for
 ETL
 Use Glue instead
+### Questions Athena
+- As a Big Data analyst, you need to query/analyze data from a set of CSV files stored in S3.
+Which of the following serverless services helps you with this?:AWS Athena
+- What are two columnar data formats supported by Athena?:Parquet and ORC
+- Your organization is querying JSON data stored in S3 using Athena, and wishes to reduce costs and improve performance with Athena.
+What steps might you take?
+Convert the data from JSON to ORC format, and analyze the ORC data with Athena.
+Using columnar formats such as ORC and Parquet can reduce costs 30-90%, while improving performance at the same time.
+AVRO is not a columnar data format, and isn't the best choice for improving Athena's efficiency.
+- When using Athena, you are charged separately for using the AWS Glue Data Catalog.
+True or False ?: True.
+- Which of the following statements is NOT TRUE regarding Athena pricing?: Amazon Athena charges you for failed queries.
 ## Amazon Redshift
 - Fully-managed, petabyte-scale data warehouse
 - 10X better performance than other